- Subsidies are income-based, but through at least the end of 2025, there’s no longer an income cutoff at 400% of FPL.

 The American Rescue Plan (ARP), which provides significant, albeit temporary, enhancements to the ACA, was signed into law by President Biden in March 2021.
 And the Inflation Reduction Act (IRA), which Biden signed into law in August 2022, extends some of these enhancements through 2025.

 Estimated annual subsidy

-In addition to the extra subsidies in 2021 and 2022, subsidy amounts were already considerably larger than they were prior to 2018.
+In addition to the extra subsidies under the ARP and IRA, subsidy amounts were already considerably larger than they were prior to 2018.
 This has been the case since the Trump administration stopped funding cost-sharing reductions (CSR – a different type of ACA subsidy) in the fall of 2017.

 To cover the cost, insurers in most states now add the cost of CSR to Silver plan premiums.
 That makes the Silver plans disproportionately expensive, and since premium subsidies are based on the cost of the benchmark Silver plan, it also makes the premium subsidies disproportionately large.

 Premium subsidies can be used to offset the premiums for any metal-level plan in the exchange.
 Because the subsidies are so large, some enrollees can get $0 premium Bronze plans, or $0 premium Gold plans.
 According to an analysis by the Kaiser Family Foundation, 4.5 million uninsured Americans were eligible for free Bronze plans for 2021 – and that was before the American Rescue Plan substantially increased the size of the premium subsidies, resulting in even more people qualifying for premium-free plans.